Proact-VL: A Proactive VideoLLM for Real-Time AI Companions: Introduction

 In this paper, we instantiate AI companions through two gaming applications—commentator and guide—that cover both single-assistant and multi-agent social coordination scenarios.
 We study three interaction settings: (1) Solo Commentary, maintaining autonomous narrative flow; (2) Co-commentary, emphasizing social coordination among multiple assistants; and (3) Real-time User Guidance, focusing on goal-directed engagement.
 To support training and evaluation, we construct a large-scale \textbf{Live Gaming Dataset} spanning diverse games and interaction patterns.
 Our framework, \textbf{Proact-VL}, as illustrated in Figure~\ref{fig:framework}, introduces three key components.
 First, a chunk-wise input-output schema enables continuous processing of video streams.
 Second, a lightweight proactive mechanism autonomously decides when to respond based on visual and contextual cues.
 Third, a multi-tier loss function ensures stable training.
 The resulting system delivers low-latency, human-like interactions while maintaining video understanding capabilities.
 Extensive experimental results demonstrate that Proact-VL outperforms existing methods in both proactivity timing and quality.
 For example, on the Live Gaming Benchmark, it achieves superior scores in metrics such as TimeDiff and F1, indicating better alignment with human commentary patterns.
 Additionally, Proact-VL maintains robust video understanding abilities, as evidenced by its performance on general-domain tasks.
-Our contributions are: \begin{itemize}[leftmargin=*] \item We construct a large-scale Live Gaming Dataset for training and benchmarking for proactive, real-time models. \item We propose Proact-VL, a framework that combines chunk-wise processing, proactive response mechanisms, and specialized training objectives for stable real-time interaction. \item Extensive experiments show Proact-VL achieves superior performance in both response quality and timing while maintaining strong video understanding capabilities. \end{itemize}
+Our contributions are:

+\begin{itemize}[leftmargin=*] \item \textbf{Dataset.} We release the \textbf{Live Gaming Dataset} (561 hours, 12 titles, three settings: solo commentary, co-commentary, user guidance), a high-quality resource for training and evaluating proactive real-time companions. \item \textbf{Method.} We propose \textbf{Proact-VL}, unifying chunk-wise processing, a proactive response mechanism, and a stability-oriented multi-tier loss to jointly control \emph{when} and \emph{what} to speak under streaming video constraints. \item \textbf{Results.} Proact-VL delivers strong gains in both response quality and timing while preserving general video understanding, demonstrating the practicality of always-on AI companions. \end{itemize}